itsindrajput/foodcaptain/README.md

-# FoodStuff
+# FoodCaptain

-FoodStuff is a full-stack food ordering application built using the MERN stack (MongoDB, Express, React, Node.js).
+FoodCaptain is a full-stack food ordering application built using the MERN stack (MongoDB, Express, React, Node.js).

 ## Features